ELoTrash/Proxmox-Guides/Odroid Guides/Odroid H3+/OPNSense-Install.md

 ## Notes:
 - when creating the NIC the disconnect button can be enabled, inside PFSense or OPNSense you can push a to automatically start detecting new devices and then disabling the disconnect option on the nic.
 This will allow OPNSense or PFSense to assign the WAN or LAN ports easily during configuration.
+- `enp3s0` is my physical LAN port on the odroid h3+ netcard I have. `enp4s0` is my physical WAN port on the Odroid h3+ netcard.